AyzaOyun/AyzaOyun/README.md

 To strengthen my data skills, I studied SQL on Udemy and completed data analysis courses at Yandex Workshop.
 I’m also pursuing a Master’s degree at ITMO University, majoring in Infocommunication Technologies and Communication Systems — the Cloud DevOps Engineer track.

-Key skills: Python, SQL, Tableau, MS Excel, A/B testing, statistics, business metrics analysis.
+Key skills: Python, SQL, Tableau, MS Excel, statistics, business metrics analysis.

 📫 Connect with me:
 <a href='https://t.me/aaaaayza'> Telegram </a>